 - Compost.
 Placing foods scraps in the trash adds to the waste stream and creates methane gases.
 If you compost at home, bring a container to collect the food waste at your event—or take the scraps to a composting location.
 Or you can hire a composting company to provide buckets and take it all away.

-- Instead of Polystyrene and/or Styrofoam, choose reusable plates, paper plates and reusable cups.
-This list can give you an idea of options.
+- Instead of Polystyrene and/or Styrofoam, choose reusable plates, paper plates, reusable cups or biodegradable products.

 - Use reusable tablecloths, instead of disposable covers.
 If you don’t already own a tablecloth to reuse, use bedsheets or other reusable materials instead of buying them.

-- Bring reusable or biodegradable forks and spoons, instead of disposable silverware.
+- Bring reusable or biodegradable forks and spoons, instead of disposable plastic silverware.

 - Avoid decorating with balloons, plastics, glitter and disposable party supplies.
 Not only do they use resources for just a few hours of use, but if left on site they can be eaten by birds or other animals—or interfere with their habitat.
 Get creative!
 Make paper pinwheels or other recyclable decorations, or use reusable ones like flags, ribbons or inflatables.